 Pursuant to the Sub-Advisory Agreement among the Company, our Adviser, Main Street and MSC Adviser, MSC Adviser, a wholly owned subsidiary of Main Street and a registered investment adviser, acts as our investment sub-adviser to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by our Adviser, monitor our investment portfolio and provide certain ongoing administrative services to our Adviser.
 MSC Adviser is a wholly-owned subsidiary of Main Street, is a registered investment adviser and acts as our investment sub-adviser.
-Misc Adviser is a wholly-owned subsidiary of Main Street, is a registered investment adviser and acts as our investment sub-adviser.
 Main Street Capital Partners, LLC, or Main Street Partners, another wholly-owned subsidiary of Main Street, employs all of MSC Adviser's investment professionals, subject to the supervision of MSC Adviser.
-These investment professionals possess over 100 years of collective investment equity investing.
+These investment professionals possess over 100 years of collective investment experience.
+The members of the investment team have significant experience in corporate finance, mergers and acquisitions and private equity investing.